 You optionally can configure Oracle Database to run in exclusive mode for Release 11 or later.
 When you enable exclusive mode, then Oracle Database uses the SHA-1 hashing algorithm exclusively.
 Oracle Database 11g exclusive mode is compatible with Oracle Database 10g and later products that use OCI-based drivers, including SQLPlus, ODBC, Oracle .NET, Oracle Forms, and various third-party Oracle Database adapters.
-However, be aware that exclusive mode for Release 11g is not compatible with JDBC type-4 (thin) versions earlier than Oracle Database 10g.
-After you configure exclusive mode, Oracle recommends that you remove the old password hash values from the data dictionary.
+However, be aware that exclusive mode for Release 11g is not compatible with JDBC type-4 (thin) versions earlier than Oracle Database 11g or Oracle Database Client interface (OCI)-based drivers earlier than Oracle Database 10g.
+After you configure exclusive mode, Oracle recommends that you remove the previous password hash values from the data dictionary.